HumanNeuronLab/voxeloc/README.md

 efficiently locate iEEG contact coordinates using post-op & pre-op images.
 <br />

-**To get started, click on the button below to find our tutorials on our wiki page:**
+**To get started, click on the button below to find all tutorials on the wiki page:**
 <br />

 <div align="center"><a href="https://github.com/HumanNeuronLab/voxeloc/wiki"><img alt="Go to Wiki" src="https://img.shields.io/badge/Go%20to%20Wiki-blue?style=for-the-badge" width="150"></a></div>